 ARTICLE 3 STEWARDSHIP OF IANA INTELLECTUAL PROPERTY

 3.1 General.

+a.
 It is acknowledged that the IETF Trust, as owner of the IANA Intellectual Property, has the legal right and obligation to maintain, police, license and enforce the IANA Intellectual Property.

-However, the IETF Trust recognizes the primary interest and concern of the Operational Communities in ensuring reliable and robust IANA Services.
-Accordingly, to the fullest extent permitted by applicable law, the IETF Trust hereby delegates to the Operational Communities the IETF Trust’s authority, as the record-owner of the IANA Trademarks, to determine if the IANA Services provided under the IANA Trademarks are consistent with the standards set forth by the Operational Communities (directly through the applicable service agreements between the IANA Provider and the relevant Operational Community, or through a process of community engagement, feedback, contract and dispute resolution).
-Moreover, the IETF Trust agrees, as set forth below, to seek the advice and counsel, and if expressly specified in this Agreement, the approval, of the CCG with respect to those matters concerning the IANA Intellectual Property which are enumerated below.
+b.
+The IETF Trust recognizes the primary interest and concern of the Operational Communities in ensuring reliable and robust IANA Services.
+Accordingly, to the fullest extent permitted by applicable law, the IETF Trust hereby delegates to each Operational Community the IETF Trust’s authority, as the record-owner of the IANA Trademarks, to determine whether the IANA Services provided under the IANA Trademarks are consistent with the standards set forth by such Operational Community (determined directly through the applicable service arrangement between the IANA Provider and such Operational Community, or through a specified process of community engagement, feedback, contract and dispute resolution).

+c.
+The IETF Trust agrees, as set forth below, to seek the advice and counsel, and if expressly specified in this Agreement, the approval, of the CCG or the relevant CCG Representatives, as applicable, with respect to those matters concerning the IANA Intellectual Property that are enumerated below.

 3.2 Licenses to IANA Operators.